spacebeam/research/distro/README.md

 ## Core ideas
 - Functions are a form of objects.
 - Message passing and function calling are analogous.
-- Async message passing is necessary for non-blocking systems.
+- Asynchronous message passing is necessary for non-blocking systems.
 - Selective receive allow to ignore messages uninteresting now.

 ## Screenshots